vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 The serialized LigtGBM model is deployed for serving using the following ranking profile.
 The simple linear first-phase function as described earlier is also used.
 Re-ranking depth is set to 1K.
+Note that the ranking profile inherits the ranking profile which used for feature scraping, this avoids feature calculation drift so that the exact same feature definition is used both for serving and training.

 <pre>
 rank-profile ltr inherits ltr-scrape {